Get a property report and suburb profile for any property in Berwick

 Berwick demographics

-Berwick, located in Melbourne's southeast, is a thriving suburb known for its family-friendly atmosphere and excellent amenities.
-With a population of 50,298, Berwick offers a blend of suburban comfort and urban convenience, making it a popular choice for families and professionals alike.
-The median age of 38 reflects a mature community, with many residents enjoying the suburb's parks, schools, and shopping facilities.
+Berwick, located in Melbourne's southeast, is a thriving suburb known for its family-friendly environment and strong community spirit.
+With a population of 50,298, Berwick offers a blend of suburban tranquility and urban convenience, making it a popular choice for families and professionals alike.
+The median age of 38 reflects a mature community, with many residents enjoying the suburb's parks, schools, and local amenities.

 Berwick infrastructure, key developments and investment opportunities